RCMP hoping to identify pair of men over suspicious incident - BC Local News

-The Prince Rupert RCMP are looking for help identifying two men that were involved in a suspicious occurrence on Thursday, July 25.
+The Prince Rupert RCMP are looking for help identifying two men that were involved in a suspicious occurrence in the city on Thursday, July 25.

 If you have any information that could help identify the two men or their truck, the Prince Rupert RCMP ask that you contact them at 250-624-2136, or Crime Stoppers at 1-800-222-8477 (TIPS).